Top US Schools For Liberal Arts

 Wesleyan University

 Yet another extremely competitive institution, Wesleyan University, is located in Middletown, Connecticut.
-It offers over 900 courses in 46 undergraduate academic departments and 13 interdisciplinary programs at the undergraduate level, and 11 graduate departmental programs.
+It offers over 900 courses in 46 undergraduate academic departments, 13 interdisciplinary programs at the undergraduate level, and 11 graduate departmental programs.
 Wesleyan, Amherst, and Williams, popularly known as the “Little Three,” are traditionally tied in a strong rivalry.

 Bowdoin College